-We foster a respect and love for science by highlighting the importance of science in society; understanding how scientific discoveries and significant individuals changed our lives and how science is vital today and for the world’s future prosperity alongside links with CST and the importance of caring for God’s creation.
+We foster a respect and love for science by highlighting the importance of science in society; understanding how scientific discoveries and significant individuals changed our lives and how science is vital today and for the world’s future prosperity.
 From reception to Year 6, we encourage children to ask questions and be curious about their surroundings, both within the contexts of science and as part of the wider curriculum.
 We praise Inquisitiveness and Enquiry regularly as feature of DESIRE.
 Throughout the programmes of study, the children will acquire and develop the key knowledge that has been identified within each unit and across each year group, as well as the application of scientific skills.
 We ensure that the Working Scientifically skills are built-on and developed throughout children’s time at the school so that they can apply their knowledge of science when using equipment, conducting experiments and explaining concepts confidently.
 We assess prior learning and misconceptions to develop a secure understanding of the knowledge and concepts taught in each topic.
 Oracy is an important part of St Paul’s and we encourage children to find their voice in science by developing children’s speaking skills and build up an extended specialist vocabulary.
 Children should confidently describe key concepts and knowledge taught in their own words, but also be familiar with, and use, technical terminology accurately and precisely.
 We aim to make science learning active and engaging with a variety of practical activities and opportunities to conduct investigations, both in and outside of the classroom, which deepen understanding of key concepts and develop children’s scientific skills.

 Implementation in Science